snsancar/mb-rest-service/README.md

 - Open the Application.java file
 - Right Click and Run as Spring Boot Application, thats all, once the tomcat server is started, You should be able to test the REST endpoint by opening up your browser and hitting [http://localhost:8080/mbapp/{mbid}] [appurl]

+###How to run the code using Spring Boot MVC Test framework.
+- Go to test/java folder
+- Open MBControllerTest.java class and run as Junit

 ###How to Deploy the code:

 Since its a Spring Boot project, by default it comes with embedded Tomcat server, so you can directly run the jar using the below command.